autistic-symposium/mev-toolkit/keeperDAO/README.md

 ### The Hiding Game

 * Gasless limit order system that sources liquidity from all means supported by KeeperDAO Keepers.
-* If a user's order creates a MEV opportunity, the user will be reward with a share of the MEV profits in the form of ROOK.
+* If a user's order creates a MEV opportunity, the user will be rewarded with a share of the MEV profits in the form of `ROOK'.

 ### The Hiding Vault

-A generalized liquidation-mitigation lending and borrowing NFT product.
+* A generalized liquidation-mitigation lending and borrowing NFT product.
 * The first platform supported by Hiding Vaults is Compound Finance.
 * Using a Hiding Vault mitigates both the risks and the impacts of the liquidation of users using Compound Finance.
-* If a user's position is liquidated, the user will be reimbursed with a share of the liquidation profits in the form of ROOK.
+* If a user's position is liquidated, the user will be reimbursed with a share of the liquidation profits in the form of `ROOK`.

 ### Liquidity Pools

-* KeeperDAO offer five single-asset LP that yield ROOK tokens (ETH, WETH, USDC, renBTC, and DAI): users earn ROOK rewards based on the number  of ROOK rewards allocated to the pool each quarter.
+* KeeperDAO offers five single-asset LP that yield `ROOK` tokens (ETH, WETH, USDC, renBTC, and DAI): users earn `ROOK` rewards based on the number  of `ROOK` rewards allocated to the pool each quarter.

 <br>